Shore Sweep

 What could I need?

-Here is a basic list of supplies we found useful to have.
-There will be some limited supplies available at one of the locations above, including trash bags, stakes, etc. This is not a mandatory list, just one put together by volunteers of what they found useful to have.
+While not mandatory, here is a basic list of supplies we found useful to have.
+There will be limited supplies available at each of the “Day of Shore Sweep” Sites – including trash bags, stakes, etc. This is not a mandatory list, just a list of supplies put together by volunteers of what they found useful to have!

 • Gloves